Model Checking Temporal Properties of Recursive Probabilistic Programs: Conclusion

 \section{Conclusion}

-We have presented the first decidability result for model checking pPDA---an operational model of procedural discrete probabilistic programs---against CaRet, or more generally, against the class of $\omega$-VPL.
-We heavily rely on the determinization procedure from~\cite{vpGames} and the notion of a step chain used in previous works~\cite{esparzaMCPPDA-lics, esparzaMCPPDA}.
+We have presented the first decidability result for model checking probabilistic pushdown automata---an operational model of recursive discrete probabilistic programs---against CaRet, or more generally, against the class of $\omega$-VPL.
+We heavily rely on the determinization procedure from~\cite[Theorem~1]{vpGames} and the notion of a step chain used in previous works~\cite{esparzaMCPPDA-lics, esparzaMCPPDA}.
 These two constructions turn out to be a natural match.

-We conjecture that our upper complexity bounds are not tight which is often the case in purely automata-based model checking.
-Future work is thus to investigate whether the doubly-exponential complexity can be lowered to singly-exponential, e.g.\ by generalizing the automata-less algorithm from~\cite{DBLP:conf/qest/YannakakisE05}.
-Another open question is whether the various existing results~\cite{DBLP:journals/jacm/EtessamiY09,DBLP:journals/siamcomp/EsparzaKL10,DBLP:journals/jacm/StewartEY15} for \emph{approximately} computing the probabilities $\termProbFromTo{qZ}{r}$ can be used for approximate quantitative CaRet and $\omega$-VPL model checking.
-We would also like to extend our recent work on \emph{certificates}~\cite{DBLP:conf/tacas/WinklerK23,DBLP:conf/lics/WinklerK23} to temporal and other logical properties.
+We conjecture that the upper bounds from \Cref{thm:resCaRet} are not tight due to the exponential blow up incurred by applying the VPA determinization from~\cite[Theorem~1]{vpGames}.
+Future work is thus to investigate whether the doubly-exponential complexity can be lowered to singly-exponential, e.g., by generalizing the automata-less algorithm from~\cite{DBLP:conf/qest/YannakakisE05}.
+Another open question is whether existing results~\cite{DBLP:journals/jacm/EtessamiY09,DBLP:journals/siamcomp/EsparzaKL10,DBLP:journals/jacm/StewartEY15} for \emph{approximately} computing the probabilities $\termProbFromTo{qZ}{r}$ can be used for approximate quantitative CaRet and $\omega$-VPL model checking.
+We also plan to extend our recent work on \emph{certificates}~\cite{DBLP:conf/tacas/WinklerK23,DBLP:conf/lics/WinklerK23} to temporal and other logical properties.
 Such certificates can be approximate as well.

 Other future work includes exploring to what extent algorithms for probabilistic CTL can be generalized to the branching-time variant of CaReT~\cite{DBLP:conf/spin/GutsfeldMN18}, considering more expressive logics such as visibly LTL~\cite{DBLP:journals/jar/BozzelliS18} or OPTL~\cite{DBLP:journals/tcs/ChiariMP20}, and studying the interplay of \emph{conditioning} and recursion~\cite{DBLP:conf/starai/StuhlmullerG12} through the lens of pPDA.